-B. Lead-Based Paint Hazards: All housing units built prior to 1978 are subject to the requirements of this section 3.2.C.
+C. Lead-Based Paint Hazards: All housing units built prior to 1978 for which HOME or CDBG funding is anticipated are subject to the requirements of this section 3.2.C.
 Such homes must undergo a visual assessment by a person who has taken HUD's online Visual Assessment course.
 Deteriorated paint must be stabilized using work safe methods.
 Clearance must be obtained after paint stabilization by a DHS certified LBP Risk Assessor/Inspector.
+HOME and CDBG general administrative and activity delivery funds may be used to pay for lead-based paint visual assessments, and if lead mitigation and clearance costs are incurred, these programs may incorporate the costs into the calculation of Program assistance.